waynebunch/feathers-chat/README.md

 	4. Go to directory and do:
 		1.  npm install (it will d/l and install appropiate modules)
 		2.  npm start
+		3. You should see 'Feathers application started on localhost:3030' This string is in the `src/app.js` file and prints at execution of `npm start`
 	5. In your browser, goto localhost:3030 and the chat server should be running.

 	If this doesn't work let me know what the error is.
 Either way, you still have the code and you